Panic-Manic/Panic-Manic/README.md

 - You can call me Powder,, or whatever nickname you give me,, ┊✰
 - I Love Arcane RPS! ┊✰
-- Fandoms I'm in; Arcane,, MLP,, Marvel,, and more.. ┊✰
+- Fandoms I'm in; Arcane,, MLP,, Marvel,, Squid Game and more.. ┊✰

 ————————————————————